Domino's (DPZ)

 10. Cash Is King

-Domino’s free cash flow clocked in at $164 million in Q3, equivalent to a 14.3% margin.
-This cash profitability was in line with the comparable period last year and above its two-year average.
+Domino’s free cash flow clocked in at $175.9 million in Q4, equivalent to a 11.5% margin.
+This result was good as its margin was 2 percentage points higher than in the same quarter last year, building on its favorable historical trend.

-We were impressed by how significantly Domino's blew past analysts’ EBITDA expectations this quarter.
-We were also excited its same-store sales outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this was a good print with some key areas of upside.
-The stock traded up 4.4% to $426.40 immediately after reporting.
+We were impressed by how significantly Domino's blew past analysts’ same-store sales expectations this quarter.
+We were also glad its EBITDA outperformed Wall Street’s estimates.
+Zooming out, we think this quarter featured some important positives.
+The stock traded up 4.1% to $400.50 immediately following the results.

-Domino's is a fine business.
+Domino's has some positive attributes, but it isn’t one of our picks.
 Although its revenue growth was a little slower over the last six years, its new restaurant openings have increased its brand equity.
-And while its projected EPS for the next year is lacking, its stellar ROIC suggests it has been a well-run company historically.
+Investors should still be cautious, however, as Domino’s projected EPS for the next year is lacking.